 What is in vitro fertilization (IVF)?

 In vitro fertilization (IVF) is the process where eggs are removed from the ovaries during surgery and fertilized with sperm outside the uterus, usually in a petri dish.
 In Latin, “in vitro” means “in glass”.
 Once the eggs are fertilized and become embryos, they are implanted in the woman’s uterus in the hopes of beginning a successful pregnancy.

 Who is a candidate for IVF?

 IVF is the treatment of choice for a number of types of infertility for couples who are unable to conceive naturally.
-To learn whether you are a candidate for IVF, contact us at our Beverly Hills or Sherman Oaks fertility clinics to schedule a consultation.
+To learn whether you are a candidate for IVF, contact us at our Beverly Hills, Sherman Oaks, or Mexico fertility clinics to schedule a consultation.

 Is your IVF laboratory accredited?

 At the Center for Reproductive Health & Gynecology, our IVF laboratory is FDA compliant, California licensed Tissue Bank, CLIA and CAP certified.
 We offer a full range of reproductive technologies and are fully staffed with board-certified fertility doctors and clinical laboratory staff.